Lopez15-Hub/reprovider-docs/docs/quickstart.md

 ### Using Reprovider

-First create the repository, it can contains the interacions with an A.P.I or Database.
+First create the repository, it can contains the interactions with an A.P.I or Database.

 _**greets.repository.ts**_